DyFl/LabCalculator/README.md

 An Android-only, offline lab-calculation app built with Kotlin and Jetpack Compose.
 It has no internet permission, login, database, analytics, or external API.

-> Lab Calculator is an independent calculation aid currently undergoing analyst evaluation.
+> Lab Calculator is an independent calculation aid.
 Results should be verified against the applicable SOP or peer-review worksheet before use.

 ## Download the analyst preview

 Download the newest preview APK from the [latest GitHub release](https://github.com/DyFl/LabCalculator/releases/latest).
 Under **Assets**, select `LabCalculator-v1.0.0-preview.1.apk`, copy it to an Android phone, and open it from the phone's Files app.
 If Android blocks the installation, follow the prompt to allow that Files app to **install unknown apps**, then tap **Install**.

-This is a preview/debug build for analyst evaluation.
-Only install APKs obtained from this repository, and verify calculator results against the applicable SOP or peer-review worksheet.
+This is a preview/debug build for.
+Only install APKs obtained from this repository, and verify calculator results before use.

 The app has four independent tabs: